uktrade/iigb-beta-content/content/beta/setup-guide/how-to-setup/sections/register-a-company/en_US.md

 ---
-title: Register (incorporate) a company
+title: Register (incorporate) a company in the UK
 ---
 By incorporating a company, you’ll create a separate legal entity in the UK, which is known as a private limited company.